mircea21S/RichCanvas/README.md

 Example of an app that uses RichCanvas:

-A design system where you can draw different things like: images, text, lines, rectangles, bezier with basic features.
+A design tool where you can draw different things like: images, text, lines, rectangles, bezier with basic features.

 It is a simple application just to show how you can interact with the library.